Handmade Christmas Star Ornament With Surprise Inside

 *Free printable star and label template:

-- Download and print out star and label printable to make a template.
+- Save the star printable on your computer and print out star and label printable to make a template.
 Cut out.

 2. If making more than one ornament, trace the shapes onto a piece of cardboard.
 This will hold up to repetitive tracing.

 3. Layer two pieces of paper together, trace the star template on top and cut through both layers.